 Additionally, each trail will present different photographic opportunities at a different time of the day or the year.
 Besides, the panoramic views are just spectacular pretty much everywhere you go.

-Hiking in Switzerland – Introduction to the Best Photography Hikes and locations in Switzerland
+Hiking in Switzerland – Introduction to the Best Photography Hikes and Locations in Switzerland

-How to read and interpret signposts
+How to read and interpret Swiss trail marks

 You can read all the details here, but essentially you can divide the scale into two main grading groups: Mountain Hiking and Alpine Hiking.